Ortiz-funded inquiry says shooting led by kingpin

-The findings by former Boston police commissioner Edward Davis contradict the theory of the crime developed by Dominican prosecutors.
+The findings by former Boston police commissioner Edward Davis reported by the Boston Globe on Saturday contradict the theory of the crime developed by Dominican prosecutors.

-Davis told The Boston Globe that he identified drug trafficker César Peralta as having orchestrated the shooting by placing a bounty on Ortiz and sanctioning the hit squad that tried to kill him.
+Davis told the newspaper that he identified the drug-trafficker César Peralta as having orchestrated the shooting by placing a bounty on Ortiz and sanctioning the hit squad that tried to kill him.
 Dominican authorities did not cooperate with the private investigation.

-Peralta is being held without bail in Puerto Rico on unrelated charges of conspiracy to import cocaine and heroin.
-The U.S. Treasury designated Peralta a drug kingpin in 2019, and he was extradited to the U.S. territory in December.
+Peralta is being held in held without bail in Puerto Rico on unrelated charges of conspiracy to import cocaine and heroin.
+The U.S. Treasury designated Peralta a drug kingpin in 2019 and he was extradited to the U.S. territory in December.

 Ortiz's spokesperson, Joe Baerlein, told the Globe that Davis' findings were withheld for Ortiz's safety until Peralta was in U.S. custody.

 Peralta has not been charged in relation to Ortiz's shooting.
-Peralta's lawyer, Joaquin Perez, said his client had nothing to do with the attempt on Ortiz's life.
+Peralta's lawyer, Joaquin Perez, said Peralta had nothing to do with the attempt on Ortiz's life.

 "As bad as César Peralta is, it's not even close to being in the ballpark to say he had something to do with this," Perez said.